muehlefeldt/unity-machine-learning/docs/run-log.md

 * Env 1 run.
 * Used for plots.

+## 6459
+* Recorde training data should now be with all the same dimensions?
+* Problem had 6458.

 # Note
 * Sensor study with diffrent NN structure?
 2 hidden layer + LSTM?